TypeFunc/uh-mfc/README.md

 ------------------------------------------

-## Tentative Plan for April and May meetings (as of Jan 31, 2017)
+## Tentative Plan for Spring Break, April, May

+### Update: Jan 31, 2017

 We hope to organize some lectures on **(A) functional programming and dependent types** in **April** and, depending on how that goes, **(B) category theory and (C) coalgebra** in **May**.

-However, we expect that students with little or no exposure to theoretical computer science will have a hard time if we simply dive right into functional programming with dependent types.
+We expect that students with little or no exposure to theoretical computer science may feel lost if we simply dive right into functional programming with dependent types.
 Therefore, we will probably try to organize a **Spring Break Boot Camp** (March 27--31) consisting of crash courses in some subset of the three other topics, (D) lambda calculus, (E) type theory, and (F) Coq/Agda.